ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 The loop occurs because the function calls itself until a condition is met - or "while" a condition is still valid (just like any loop in fact - but recursion shows that functions can be loops, and "for" or "while" are an optional tool).

 Let's try recursion in Racket.
-Before that, we will need a few new tools that I easily found in the documentation:
+Before that, I'll need a few new tools that I easily found in the documentation:

 - `print` that writes in the console like `console.log` in JS
 - `string-append` for string concatenation